impredicative/gec/README.md

 1. gocryptfs ≥ 2.0-beta1
 1. git
 1. Linux (tested with Ubuntu)
-1. A dedicated GitHub and GitLab account with same username
+1. A dedicated GitHub and GitLab account with the same username!

 ## Installation
 ### For general use